aminel91/interview-10/README.md

 F.A.Q.
 ------

-1. Is it OK to share this (or your solutions) publicly?
+1. Is it OK to share your solutions publicly?

  - Yes, the questions are not prescriptive, the process and discussion around the code is the valuable part.